wilcoxen-courses/e300-ny-attain/README.md

 1. Use Save As to save the project in the GitHub directory for the assignment under the name `'attain'`.
 The extension `'.qgz'` will be added automatically.
 Be sure the file ends up in the directory for the assignment so it will be pushed correctly.

 1. Add county name labels and turn on the text buffer around the name.
-Use 8 point type and turn on show all labels (on the paintbrush tab at the far right of the labels menus).
+Use 8 point type and turn on "Allow overlaps if required" (on the paintbrush tab at the far right of the labels menus).

 1. Add the `'attainment.csv'` file.
 Set the data type for `geoid` field to Text.